AndyDentFree/swiftgooey/ColorWelly/README.md

 - add enough rows to the scrollview that it would require scrolling to show all
 - **found it** adding an onTapGesture on the outside Grid causes the problem
 - simplified back to earlier 3 rows, without view alongside, GeometryReader or tabs - still replicable and with a TextEdit can see how focus is not changed by ColorPicker
+- Setup even simpler demo with 2 rows of colorpicker plus a TextEdit row but with tabs to choose different gesture scenarios
+    - trying a SimultaneousGesture in final scenario still broken on iPadOS 16 & 17
+    - it further breaks the ability to tap in the TextField and see the keyboard, immediately dismissing focus

 ### Demonstrating focus change
 Adding a TextField to one of the rows will display the inbuilt keyboard.
 Changing focus will dismiss the keyboard.